 The Waste Guidelines set out six important steps for classifying waste.
-Auditors must check that the waste generator (or their representative):
+Auditors must check the consultant or waste generator (or their representative):

-- i) has assessed the waste against each relevant step of the Waste Guidelines - ii) has provided adequate justification for the determined classification of the waste.
+- has assessed the waste against the relevant step(s) of the Waste Guidelines - has provided adequate justification for the determined classification of the waste.

-Where a waste has undergone chemical assessment to determine its classification, auditors must check and review that the waste generator (or it's representative) has provided adequate justification for:
+Where a waste has undergone chemical assessment to determine its classification, auditors must check and review the consultant or waste generator (or their representative) has provided adequate justification for:

-- iii) sampling density - iv) sampling pattern and method used - v) selection of contaminants of potential concern for laboratory analysis - vi) leachate analysis using the toxicity characteristics leaching procedure - vii) the determined classification of the waste based on chemical assessment.
+- sampling density - sampling pattern and method used - selection of contaminants of potential concern for laboratory analysis - leachate analysis using the toxicity characteristics leaching procedure - the determined classification of the waste based on chemical assessment.

-Where an auditor is not satisfied with the classification of the waste, and the waste is still onsite, the auditor must suggest further work so that the waste is classified appropriately.
+Where an auditor is not satisfied with the classification of the waste, and the waste is still on site, the auditor must suggest that further work is undertaken by the consultant to ensure the waste is classified appropriately.

-Where an auditor is not satisfied with the classification of the waste, and the waste has already been moved off-site, the auditor must note this in the site audit report and notify the EPA in accordance with the EPA's notification policy for waste, below.
+Where an auditor is not satisfied with the classification of the waste, and the waste has already been moved off site, the auditor must note this in the site audit report and notify the EPA in accordance with the EPA notification policy for waste, outlined below.